ngjsjordan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a buyer or seller
+1. User requests to add a buyer or seller.
-2. ClientSquare adds the buyer or seller
+2. ClientSquare adds the buyer or seller.

     Use case ends.